tianchengzhe/EllipTrack_docs/docs/tutorial.rst

    To construct a new training dataset from Frame 11 to Frame 50, follow the procedure.

-   *  Folder --- Click ">" and select the folder where the raw images locate.
+   *  Folder --- Click ">" and select the folder where the images of the nuclear channel locate.

       The text box will display ``Z:/projects/tracking_code/submission2/ctc_hela/training_raw/01/`` (or other paths in your local computer).